 This course is designed to provide students with a strong mathematical foundation and build student’s mathematical confidence.
 Students will explore working with single and multi-step algebraic equations in addition to continuing to review pre-algebra skills.
-An emphasis is placed on the understanding of process over memorisation of pattern.
+An emphasis is placed on the understanding of process over memorisation of pattern, whilst developing numeracy skills.
 Students further explore the topics of integers, exponents, fractions, rational and irrational numbers, mathematical properties, number theory, ratios, proportions, percentages, graphing, probability and geometry.
 The focus of this course is not only on computation but also problem-solving and logical thinking.

 This course is designed to provide a foundation for IB and IGCSE math courses and to teach students to be successful at solving mathematical problems.
 Emphasis is placed on problem-solving in the context of real-life situations as well as integrating technology into everyday life and using it as a problem-solving tool.
 Some of the topics covered include: properties of the real numbers; graphing and solving linear equations and inequalities; the concept of a function; quadratic and exponential expressions and radicals; and connections with geometry.